 The SNSF awards Ambizione grants and Ambizione project grants.
 Pursuant to article 1 paragraph 4 of the Ambizione Regulations, grantees must devote their entire work time (100%) to the planned research.
-A lower work time percentage of at least 80% is permissible (see article 6 paragraph 2 of the Ambizione Regulations) and should be explained in the cover letter.
+A lower work time percentage of at least 80% is permissible (see article 6 paragraph 1 of the Ambizione Regulations).

 Ambizione grant: The grant covers project funds and the full salary of the grantee.
 An Ambizione grant is not intended to cover just a share of the salary of the applicant.
 Make sure to add a corresponding entry/expense in the budget on mySNF.
 The average gross salary will be around CHF 105'000 per annum for a work time percentage of 100% (e.g. research associate level, junior group leader, scientific collaborator, etc.).
 The social security contributions of the employer will be covered as well.
-If the applicant would like to insert more accurate figures for the salary, contact in advance the HR department or the personnel office of the research institution.
+If you would like to insert more accurate figures for the salary, contact in advance the HR department or the personnel office of the research institution.
 If your proposal is considered for the second phase of the evaluation, the exact salary will be determined by the SNSF in agreement with the research institution.